-I once longed to be a teacher myself and I even started out in health education and loved it in many ways, but I burned out after two years and later realized I didn’t account for my energy needs as an introvert and highly sensitive person dealing with people all day.
+I once longed to be a teacher myself and I even started out in health education and loved it in many ways, but I burned out after two years and later realized I hadn’t accounted for my energy needs as an introvert and highly sensitive person dealing with people all day.
 I’ve heard this same story from other teachers too.
 So I’m personally excited to share Laura’s inspiring message with more teachers.

 I believe they can do so in alignment with their personality needs too.
 There are many options.